BotMancer/Aila/README.md

 ## Overview

 Aila is a fully customizable Discord Bot, meaning that all features can be enabled/disable as you wish, adapting it to your needs.
-My wish is to keep this bot hosted on proprietary servers, to make the experience more enjoyable and not put pressure on you, but if you want you can *self-host* your own instance and maintain it.
+My wish is to keep this bot hosted on proprietary servers, to make the experience more enjoyable and not put pressure on you *(so consider to Sponsor this project to help me to maintain it :3)*, but if you want you can *self-host* your own instance and maintain it.

 ## Documentation